HappyFerret/tennis-test/README.md

 - The game returns to deuce if one player is at advantage and the other scores a point
 - The score resets to 0-0 if one player scores twice in a row at Deuce

 Please take a test driven approach to this assignment, writing your cases first and proceeding to write logic to satisfy them.
 After you clone this repository check out a new branch that adheres to this naming convention `test/<your-name>`and commit to it as frequently as you would like.
+When you are done, push it up.

 ## Available commands:
     - yarn start (runs the `game.js` file)